-It’s easy to understand why convenience stores continue to dominate year after year in beer sales.
-They’re a fast, easy and, well, convenient place for customers to grab beer on the go.
-There is one interesting shelving trend that sets them apart too: beer caves.
+It’s easy to understand why liquor stores continue to dominate year after year in beer sales.
+They’re a fast, easy, and, well, convenient place for customers to grab a beer on the go.
+There is one interesting shelving trend that sets them apart, too: beer caves.

-Walk-in beer coolers or beer caves, as they are commonly referred to, are designed for a particular store and its specific layout needs.
-These beer caves are temperature controlled walk-in coolers that allow stores to sell more product in larger packages and avoid the issue of being out-of-stock of a particular brand.
-A big selling point for consumers is that they can get their favorite beer brand already cold from the convenience store shelving rather than buying beer at room temperature from a grocery store.
+As they are commonly referred to, Walk-in beer coolers or beer caves are designed for a particular store and its specific layout needs.
+These beer caves are temperature-controlled walk-in coolers that allow stores to sell more products in larger packages and avoid the issue of being out-of-stock of a particular brand.
+A significant selling point for consumers is getting their favorite beer brand already cold from the convenience store shelving rather than buying beer at room temperature from a grocery store.

 Another advantage of the beer cave or walk-in cooler shelves is that inventory can be stocked from the inside of the walk-in coolers rather than the front of the coolers so as not to interrupt customers from their buying experience.

-Convenience store retailers can enhance the customer’s shopping experience with unique walk-in cooler designs, lighting and attractive merchandising.
-Beer caves can be designed in a variety of sizes, configurations and styles to complement and optimize the convenience store’s space for best convenience store shelving placement.
+Liquor store retailers can enhance the customer’s shopping experience with unique walk-in cooler designs, lighting and attractive merchandising.
+Beer caves can be designed in various sizes, configurations, and styles to complement and optimize the convenience store’s space for the best liquor store shelving placement.

 Glass doors are also a critical part of the design where extra condensation protection may be needed for high ambient heat and humid environments.
 You wouldn’t want your customers looking through a glass door full of condensation – not only would this be unattractive, but also annoying for customers who couldn’t see clearly through the glass door while searching for their beer choice.